-- A. A brief narrative of their understanding of events. - B. The sanction they chose to apply (not required if the sanction on the day was sufficient) - C. Their justification for that sanction with reference to any aggravating or mitigating factors
+- A. A brief narrative of their understanding of events. - B. The resolution they chose to apply - C. Their justification for that resolution with reference to any aggravating or mitigating factors

 A duplicate version of this log should be made available on the ETA website with participant names redacted.
 This is designed to serve two purposes; first to allow other parties to a complaint to refer to previous incidents if they wish in order to preserve consistency and second to demonstrate the ETA's commitment to applying their process as openly as possible.